FirebaseExtended/firebase-queue/README.md

 Using Firebase Queue, you can create specs for each of these tasks, and then use workers to process the individual tasks to complete the job.
 We'll explore the queue, adding tasks, assigning workers, and creating custom specs to create full jobs, then [revisit the example](#message-sanitization-revisited) above.

-## The Queue in Firebase
+## The Queue in Your Firebase Database

-The queue relies on having a Firebase reference to coordinate workers e.g. `https://<your-firebase>.firebaseio.com/queue`.
-This queue can be stored at any path in your Firebase, and you can have multiple queues as well.
+The queue relies on having a Firebase database reference to coordinate workers e.g. `https://<your-firebase>.firebaseio.com/queue`.
+This queue can be stored at any path in your Firebase database, and you can have multiple queues as well.
 The queue will respond to tasks pushed onto the `tasks` subtree and optionally read specifications from a `specs` subtree.
 ```
 queue
   - specs